-ADMINISTRATIVE SANCTIONS

-Sec.
-312. (a) Any station license or construction permit may be revoked-

-(1) for false statements knowingly made either in the application or in any statement of fact which may be required pursuant to section 308;

-(2) because of conditions coming to the attention of the Commission which would warrant it in rejusing to grant a license or permit on an original application;

-(3) for willful or repeated failure to operate substantially as set forth in the license;

-(4) for willful or repeated violation of, or willful or repeated failure to observe any provision of this Act or any rule or regulation of the Commission authorized by this Act or by a treaty ratified by the United States; and

-(5) for violation of or failure to observe any cease and desist order issued by the Commission under this section.

-(b) Where any person (1) has failed to operate substantially as set forth in a license or (2) has violated or failed to observe any of the provisions of this Act or (3) has violated or failed to observe any rule or regulation of the Commission authorized by this Act or by a treaty ratified by the United States the Commission may order such person to cease and desist from such action.

-Before it was amended by the Communications Act Amendments, 1952, the original Section 312 read as follows:
+ADMINISTRATIVE SANCTIONS Sec.
+312. (a) Any station license or construction permit may be revoked- (1) for false statements knowingly made either in the application or in any statement of fact which may be required pursuant to section 308; (2) because of conditions coming to the attention of the Commission which would warrant it in rejusting to grant a license or permit on an original application; (3) for willful or repeated failure to operate substantially as set forth in the license; (4) for willful or repeated violation of or willful or repeated failure to observe any provision of this Act or any rule or regulation of the Commission authorized by this Act or by a treaty ratified by the United States; and (5) for violation of or failure to observe any cease and desist order (ssued by the Commission under this section. (b) Where any person (1) has failed to operate substantially as set forth in a license or (2) has violated or failed to observe any of the provisions of this Act or (3) has violated or failed to observe any rule or regulation of the Commission authorized by this Act or jailed to observe any rule or discussion authorized by this Act or by a treaty ratified by the United States the Commission authorized by this Act or by a treaty ratified by the United States the Commission authorized by the Act or by a treaty ratified by the United States the Communications act Amendments, 1952, the original Section 312 read as follows:

-Section 312 read as follows: REVOCATION OF LICENSES
+Section 312 read as follows: